omertb/my-notes/git/git-notes-1.md

  test.py | 2 +-
  1 file changed, 1 insertion(+), 1 deletion(-)
 ```

-Now that master is updated and new_feature_branch is not needed; to delete this unnecessary branch:
+_5. Now that master is updated and new_feature_branch is not needed; to delete this unnecessary branch:_

 ```
 $ git branch -d new_feature_branch
 Deleted branch new_feature_branch (was e872c7b).